vaclavsvejcar/svejcar-dev/content/posts/2019-11-27-table-of-contents-in-hakyll.md

 ```

 # Conclusion
 Adding _table of contents_ to your blog posts (mainly the longer ones) can help visitors navigate the content.
 Fortunately in case of _Hakyll_, the implementation itself is not that difficult, mainly thanks to the underlying _Pandoc_.
-And with help of some _CSS_ and _JavaScript_, we can make pretty decent looking _table of content_ that would match our specific needs.
+And with help of some _CSS_ and _JavaScript_, we can make pretty decent looking _table of contents_ that would match our specific needs.

 [haddock:pandoc:WriterOptions]: https://hackage.haskell.org/package/pandoc-2.8/docs/Text-Pandoc-Options.html#v:WriterOptions